Eligibility during and after the Second World War

 - Are there other categories of eligible veterans who could be covered?

-- I think I might be entitled to claim disability pension under the VEA.
+- I think I might be entitled to claim Disability Compensation Payment under the VEA.
 Where can I find more information?

 Who is eligible?